StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 <br/>

-I also want to make a prediction model for all of Canada, so I am summarising by date so that each day averages over all cases/deaths for every province.
+I also want to make a prediction model for all of Canada, not one for each province.
+Thus, I need to summarise the data by date so that each day averages over all cases/deaths for every province.

 ``` r
 # Average cases per day, for all provinces.